Cool Javascript Slideshow with Crossfade

 For the Photo list make an invisible textarea in the BODY of your HTML document like the one below with each jpg, gif or png listed on a separate line.
 Make sure the textarea has the id piclist:

-or an easier way to make the photolist is to right click on the following batch file and save it to your hard drive in the folder that contains the image files you want in the photolist: photos.bat
+or an easier way to make the photolist is to download the following batch file and save it to your hard drive in the folder that contains the image files you want in the photolist: dlc_b

 It will create a file called photos.txt which will contain the textarea element along with all your images.
 Then paste the information from photos.txt into the body of your HTML document.